Samin21954/Pipeline-Geodatabase/README.md

 - Geospatial Data Creation: Utilized Autodesk MAP to convert pipeline route data into accurate shapefiles.

-- Geodatabase Implementation: Exported shapefiles into ArcGIS to create a central geodatabase containing detailed information on each pipeline including pipe length, material, valves, joins, etc.
+- Geodatabase Implementation: Exported shapefiles into ArcGIS to create a central geodatabase containing detailed information on each pipeline including pipe lengths, materials, valves, joins, etc.

 - Data Management: Ensured the geodatabase included critical pipeline details necessary for the facility's management, including ordering, maintenance, and asset tracking of the entire pipeline network.